-There has been a dramatic sea change in HMRC’s compliance approach in recent years, with HMRC campaigns or tax amnesties being very much at the forefront.
+There has been a dramatic sea of change in HMRC’s compliance approach in recent years, with HMRC campaigns and tax amnesties being very much at the forefront.
 In fact, the department now has dedicated HMRC campaigns teams.
 HMRC campaigns are generally sector or industry specific, focusing on as HMRC put it, the “significant minority who are not paying the correct taxes”.

 FIRST THE CARROT

 Come forward and make a voluntary disclosure and in return: